cfoulc/cf/README.md

   steps :   each step can be turned on/off manually by clicking it or can be automated

-              or externally controlled thru its own trig input
+              and/or externally controlled thru its own trig input

               you can use an external keyboard, pad controller, or third party app to use your computer keyboard